Comprehensive Guide to Chinese Coins: History, Types, Values

 Unification of China and the first round coins

+A period of unification, marked by a long process, followed this economically and monetarily confusing era.
 In particular, under the dominion of Emperor Qin Shi Huangdi in 221 B.C. there was a cultural unification of the whole Empire which began to become a single economic power and not only.

 Chinese Coins Ban Liang